 "Why Draco, you look like you've just had a shag!" a teetering Dean teased with a sloppy grin.

 Draco sent him a warning glare then smiled a little, though Harry could see it didn't quite reach his eyes.
-"Not as such, no." Harry kicked him gently, before he could go off on a tangent about how horrible his flat mate treated him and grinned to the group.
+"Not as such, no." Harry kicked him gently, before he could go off on a tangent about how horrible his housemate treated him and grinned to the group.
 "We were, er, jogging if you must know."